Nay Aug Falls is a rarity in Pennsylvania, in that it is located in and owned by a city.

 When you are standing in front of Nay Aug Falls, it’s hard to imagine that traffic on Interstate 81 is less than 150 yards away!

-As you backtrack to the parking lot, take a minute and check out the view of the railroad bridge over Roaring Brook and the tunnel opposite the parking lot.
+As you backtrack to the parking lot, take a minute and check out the views from the Doe Overlook.

 Nearby Attractions